Reviewed by Dr. Linda Simon MVB MRCVS.

 - Upsurge in body temperature

-Inform your vet immediately you such signs, and follow his directives.
+Inform your vet immediately if you witness such signs, and follow his directives.

-Unlike most medications that aren’t safe for particular dog breeds, trazodone is safe for all species.
+Unlike most medications that aren’t safe for particular dog breeds, trazodone is safe for all breeds.
 However, you should be cautious of a few medical conditions and discuss them with your vet before administering the medicine.
+It may not also be advisable to give this antidepressant to pregnant or lactating dogs.

 For example, trazodone for dogs may worsen various heart complications, like arrhythmias.
 As a result, you may want to ascertain that your dog is safe to use trazodone before administering it.
-Similarly, talk to your vet about any other treatments, supplements, or therapies that your dog currently has since trazodone may react and cause complications for dogs on taking MAOIs.
+Similarly, talk to your vet about any other treatments, supplements, or therapies that your dog currently has since trazodone may react and cause complications for dogs while taking other medications including monoamine oxidase inhibitors (MAOIs).

 Also, discuss any of your dog’s underlying conditions with your vet to ensure that it’s fit health-wise to take the medication.
-For instance, trazodone isn’t recommended to dogs suffering from epilepsy or seizures.
+For instance, trazodone isn’t recommended for dogs suffering from epilepsy or seizures.

-Dogs show a height of tolerance with the medication and may not develop any significant complications.
-However, naïve dogs may show poisoning effects with doses of 5mg/kg of trazodone or even lower.
-Most may show minor symptoms of poisoning between 30-60 minutes after exposure.
-The mild signs then disappear between 10-12 hours, while others may take up to 24 hours or more.
+Dogs show a heightened tolerance to the medication and may not always develop any significant complications from trazodone overdose.
+However, certain susceptible dogs may show poisoning effects with doses of 5mg/kg of trazodone or even lower.
+Most may show minor signs of poisoning in dogs between 30-60 minutes after exposure.
+Any mild signs typically disappear within 10-12 hours, while others may take up to 24 hours or more.

-It’s essential to call your vet if you suspect or are aware that your dog mistakenly took trazodone.
-He will advise you if you should apply the wait-and-see technique or your dog requires immediate medical attention.
+It’s essential to call your vet or the Animal Poison Control Center if you suspect or are aware that your dog mistakenly took trazodone especially in very high doses.
+Experts will advise you if you should apply the wait-and-see technique or if your dog requires immediate medical attention.

-The treatment process relies heavily on being supportive and handling the symptoms developing due to the toxicities.
+The treatment process relies heavily on being supportive and treating the symptoms developing due to the toxicities.
 For example, diazepam is often recommended for dogs that develop seizures, while vets prefer Cyproheptadine for dogs that develop serotonin syndrome.
-Symptoms to look out for trazodone intoxication include:
+Symptoms to look out for with trazodone intoxication include:

 - Hypertension or Hypotension